indyplanets/appcenter-documentation/user-guide/viewing-results.md

-# Viewing App Results

-Once an app has finished running successfuly, you can view the results...
+Once an app has finished running, AppCenter displays the results